Middlesex County (New Jersey) Property Tax Calculator 2026

 Woodbridge12.034%2.234%

-Middlesex County Tax Allocation: School and Local Municipal Funding
+Middlesex County Tax Allocation, School and Local Municipal Funding

 Middlesex County property taxes are primarily driven by Local School District allocations.
 By utilizing the certified 2025 Abstract of Ratables, homeowners in East Brunswick and Woodbridge can see how municipal services and educational funding mandates directly influence their final 2026 annual tax liabilities.